-Menstruation is the cyclic breakdown of the inner lining of the uterine wall along with the unfertilized ova or egg.
+Menstruation is the cyclic breakdown of the endometrium (inner lining of the uterus) along with the unfertilized ova or egg.

-- Girls have a uterus and produce eggs.
+- Girls have a uterus and ovaries that produce eggs.
 They get period to flush out the uterine lining

 - However, just like girls, boys also go through puberty.
 While girls develop breasts and pubic hair, boys undergo changes such as change in their voice, growth of hair in the private parts and on the face.

 Period involves not only bleeding but also certain emotional stress, which boys too can experience.